Abortion in Wyoming: Judicial history

 The US Supreme Court's decision in 1973's Roe v.
 Wade ruling meant the state could not regulate abortion in the first trimester.
 However, the Supreme Court overturned Roe v.
 Wade in Dobbs v.
 Jackson Women's Health Organization, later in 2022.
-However, a judge in Wyoming found that abortion bans violate the state constitution's clause providing for the right of Wyomingites to make their own health care decisions, passed in a 2012 ballot measure The abortion ban was struck down in November 2024 by Teton County District Judge Melissa Owens.
+However, a judge in Wyoming found that abortion bans violate the state constitution's clause providing for the right of Wyomingites to make their own health care decisions, passed in a 2012 ballot measure.
+The abortion ban was struck down in November 2024 by Teton County District Judge Melissa Owens.

+In 2026, a Wyoming judge struck down the state's mandatory ultrasound requirement, 48-hour waiting period, more stringent clinic regulations and abortion medication restrictions, ruling them unconstitutional under the 2012 Wyoming Amendment A.